 Want to know why else you should study practical time management?
 Here’s why.

-Huffing and puffing through your work day with your temper off the charts and frustration on natural disaster levels won’t let you be productive.
+Huffing and puffing through your workday with your temper off the charts and frustration on natural disaster levels won’t let you be productive.
 In fact.
-It’s going to slow you down and make you churn out low quality work that will eventually come back to you for revisions.
-That’s double time right there.
-So the bottom line here is to work smart not hard, but how?
+It’s going to slow you down and make you churn out low-quality work that will eventually come back to you for revisions.
+That’s double-timed right there.